durangoretro/web/docs/software/games.md

 # Games

-Here you can find Roms Games to download, and his Source Code.
+Here you can download ROM images with games, and their Source Code.

 ## Games to Download